ihaveknowledge/UsefulRScripts/README.md

 bng_to_wgs84(df, e, n) and wgs_84_to_bng()

+bng_to_wgs84(df, e, n) takes a dataframe and the name of the eastings and northings.
+If named e and n simply supply the dataframe.

 _source("https://raw.githubusercontent.com/ihaveknowledge/UsefulRScripts/master/Convert%20between%20British%20National%20Grid%20and%20WGS84%20functions.R")_

 Pass a dataframe as the argument to the function with columns named e + n for BNG and lon + lat for WGS84.